Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 Netverify can also be implemented as a custom scan view.
 This means that only the scan view controllers (including the scan overlays) are provided by the SDK.
 The handling of the lifecycle, document selection, readability confirmation, error handling, and all other steps necessary to complete a scan have to be handled by the client application that implements the SDK.

-To use the custom UI with a plain scanning user interface, specify an instance of your class which implements the `NetverifyUIControllerDelegate`.
-Initialize the SDK by creating a NetverifyUIController with the neccessary NetverifyConfiguration.
+To use the custom UI with a plain scanning user interface, specify an instance of your class which implements the [`NetverifyUIControllerDelegate`](http://jumio.github.io/mobile-sdk-ios/Netverify/Protocols/NetverifyUIControllerDelegate.html).
+Initialize the SDK by creating a [`NetverifyUIController`](http://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyUIController.html) with the neccessary `NetverifyConfiguration`.
 Please note that instead of delegate property, customUIDelegate has to be set in the configuration object.

 ```
 NetverifyConfiguration *config = [NetverifyConfiguration new];